Skip to product information

 Habitat: Very adaptable.
 Common along roadsides, fallow fields, meadows, and prairies as well as open woods, the edges of rivers and lakes (in full sun), and man-made or disturbed habitats.

 More: Be prepared for the leaves to get munched and made into shelters by both American Lady, Vanessa virginiensis and Painted Lady, Vanessa cardui, caterpillars.
 They create silken webs around and among the leaves and stems.
 Your plants are used to this and will survive.
-Pearly Everlasting makes a good cut flower, in particular, for drying.
+Although shorter-stemmed, Pearly Everlasting makes a good cut flower, in particular, for drying and for smaller posies.
 It also has medicinal properties and has been used as a substitute for tobacco.
 This plant is dioecious so it's best planted in a group.
 Likes full sun but I have a good patch going in part shade.
 Tolerant of both drought and lean soil.
 Likes good drainage, however Go Botany says it can sometimes be found on wetland edges.
 This plant is stoloniferous and a strong spreader under the right conditions.

 Image credit: Wikimedia Commons